Fietje/Clueblo/README.md

 ## Languages

 Clueblo supports the languages **English (US)** and **Deutsch (Deutschland)**.
-You can change them at the start of the map (for the static map parts) and directly inside your game under **Languages** If you see strange text in chat, on items or on some signs you are using the wrong language or the resource pack is not selected correctly.
+You can change them at the start of the map (for the static map parts) and directly inside your game under **Languages** (for the dynamic parts).
+If you see strange text in chat, on items or on some signs you are using the wrong language or the resource pack is not selected correctly.